Undergraduate Admission Requirements for U.S. Students

 College-Level Skills Evaluation

-To be granted admission to DeVry University, for an education online, on campus or through a combination of both, a prospective student must interview with a DeVry University Admissions Advisor (Admissions Representative in Florida, Massachusetts, Minnesota, Nebraska and Oregon) and complete an application for admission.
+To be granted admission to DeVry University, for an education online, on campus or through a combination of both, a prospective student must interview with a DeVry University Admissions Advisor (Admissions Representative in Florida, Massachusetts, Minnesota and Nebraska) and complete an application for admission.
 In addition, all other general and specific admission requirements must be met, including those regarding age, prior education and evaluation of proficiency in the basic and prerequisite skills needed for college-level work.

 Each applicant for either an online or on campus education must be at least 17 years old on the first day of classes.

 Each applicant must have earned one of the following educational credentials from a DeVry University recognized organization: a high school diploma or equivalent, a General Educational Development (GED) certificate or a post-secondary degree or professional degree.
 The diploma or other acceptable documentation of the applicant's educational achievement must be provided for the student's file by the end of registration unless the school grants an extension.
-An official transcript (or equivalent documentation) with the high school or college grade point average (GPA) and graduation date must be submitted by the end of the second session of enrollment.
-Students who do not meet this deadline are dropped from all courses in which they are enrolled for future sessions.
-Until official transcripts are received, such students may not enroll.
+An official high school transcript (or equivalent documentation) with the high school graduation date, an official GED transcript with the content scores and an indicator that the student passed the GED test, or an official college transcript (or equivalent documentation) with the grade point average (GPA) and, if applicable, the graduation date must be provided for the student’s file by the end of the second session of enrollment.

 Prior educational performance is considered in conjunction with demonstrated proficiency in college-level skills to determine admissibility.
 DeVry grants admission to individuals whose prior educational performance meets the criteria outlined below.
 Applicants whose prior educational performance does not meet these criteria must complete the college-level skills evaluation and demonstrate specific basic skill levels in order to be granted admission.
 All applicants must complete college-level skills evaluation through standard means prior to starting classes, to determine appropriate initial course placement.